Code-the-Dream-School/python-200/lessons/01_analysis_intro/07_pipelines.md

     return df

 ```
-🔎 Utility:

-- If the first attempt fails, Prefect waits 3 seconds and tries again (up to 3 retries).
-- No manual restart needed → pipelines are more resilient.

-#### 📌Function Reference:
 - df.copy() → makes a safe copy so we don’t overwrite the original.
 - pd.to_numeric(..., errors="coerce") → converts values to numbers (invalid → NaN).
 - df.dropna(...) → removes rows with missing values

-👉 Once the data is clean, the next step is to explore and visualize it so we can understand class-wise performance.
+ Once the data is clean, the next step is to explore and visualize it so we can understand class-wise performance.

 ### Step 3: Describe & Plot (describe_and_plot)
 After cleaning, let’s summarize the dataset and visualize the score distribution.

 ```python